voletiv/lipreading-in-the-wild-experiments/README.md

 ## Requirements

-1. Required libraries by Python (I used Python3) are mentioned in the requirements.txt file.
+1. Libraries required by Python (I used Python3) are mentioned in the _requirements.txt_ file.

-2. 'ffmpeg' is also required for the imageio module to read an mp4 file.
+2. '_ffmpeg_' is also required for the imageio module to read an mp4 file.
 Install it using:

 ```sh
 sudo apt install ffmpeg
 ```

-3. "shape_predictor_68_face_landmarks.dat" file is required inside the _shape-predictor_ directory.
+3. "_shape\_predictor\_68\_face\_landmarks.dat"_ file is required inside the _shape-predictor_ directory.
 It is used for detecting facial landmarks.
-Instructions to download and place the file are available in the readme file in the _shape-predictor_ directory.
+Instructions to download and place the file are available in the readme file inside the _shape-predictor_ directory.

 ## Files